lukeacowan/Ladybug_Project/README.md

 ---

 ## Conclusion :lady_beetle:
-1. Harmonia axyridis have overtaken Coleomegilla maculata as the most dominant species of ladybug near Augustana College in recent years.
+1. More ladybugs live/can be found in unmowed grass habitats than other areas, i.e., agricultural, garden, industrial, etc.
-2. More ladybugs live/can be found in unmowed grass habitats than other areas, i.e., agricultural, garden, industrial, etc.
+2. The majority of the ladybug samples were collected in Iowa (specifically Scott County).
-3. The greatest number of ladybug samples were collected in Scott County, Iowa.
+3. All members of the Augustana Biology department collected a large and diverse sample of ladybugs in 2021.
-4. All members of the Augustana Biology department collected a large and diverse sample of ladybugs in 2021.
+4. Harmonia axyridis have overtaken Coleomegilla maculata as the most dominant species of ladybug near Augustana College in recent years.
 5. Harmonia axyridis ladybugs are outcompeting other ladybug species for food and resources.